-This is a System and Organization Controls (SOC) 3 report and includes a description of the boundaries of Databricks, Inc.'s (Databricks, service organization, or Company) Data Intelligence Platform Services System on Amazon Web Services, Microsoft Azure, and Google Cloud Platform (the System) and the controls in place to meet the criteria for security, availability, and confidentiality (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria, throughout the period November 1, 2023 to October 31, 2024 (the period) which may be relevant to the users of the System.
+This is a SOC 3 report and includes a description of the boundaries of Databricks, Inc. 's (Databricks, service organization, or Company) Data Intelligence Platform Services System on Amazon Web Services, Microsoft Azure, and Google Cloud Platform and the controls in place to meet the applicable trust services criteria of security, availability, and confidentiality set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria, throughout the period May 1, 2024 to April 30, 2025 which may be relevant to the users of the System.
 It does not encompass all aspects of the services provided or procedures followed for other activities performed by Databricks.

-Databricks uses subservice organizations to perform certain services.
-A list of these subservice organizations and the services performed is provided in the following table.
-The description does not disclose the actual controls at the subservice organizations.
+Databricks uses subservice organizations to provide certain services.
+The subservice organizations and the services provided are listed in the following table.
+The description of the boundaries of the System does not disclose the actual controls at the subservice organizations.

-Subservice Organization Services Performed Amazon Web Services, Inc. (Amazon) Provides managed services over infrastructure, logging, and key management services.
+Subservice Organization Services Provided Amazon Web Services, Inc. (Amazon) Provides managed services over infrastructure, logging, and key management services.
 Microsoft Corporation (Microsoft) Provides managed services over infrastructure, logging, monitoring, vulnerability scan, and key management services.
 Google LLC (Google) Provides managed services over infrastructure, logging, and key management services.
 Okta, Inc. (Okta) Single sign-on (SSO) and authentication services.